 Ian Kinsler: Career Highlights

 Just as he would do in his final seasons in Major League Baseball, Kinsler bounced around in his three college years, spending one year at Central Arizona, one year at Arizona State, and one year at Mizzou.
-Despite playing just the one year in Columbia, Tigers coach Tim Jamieson credited Kinsler for helping turn the school’s baseball program into a winner.
+Despite playing just that one year in Columbia, Tigers coach Tim Jamieson credited Kinsler for helping turn the school’s baseball program into a winner.

 Once he became a professional, Kinsler spent only three seasons in the minor leagues before making his MLB debut with the Rangers as the team’s Opening Day second baseman in 2006.